 Multiple API keys per account

-Free trial and one-time purchase accounts are limited to one key at a time, subscription customers can have multiple keys.
+Free trial and one-time purchase accounts are limited to one active key at a time, subscription customers can have multiple keys.
 These can be created (or disabled) anytime in your account dashboard.

 Can I publish my API key publicly?

 A better approach is to have your client-side code call server-side code (be it hosted on your servers, or on a serverless framework (we have tutorials for many), this way you have full control over what is happening and your key is not publicly visible.

 Please do NOT put your API key in a public respository on GitHub

 Please do not check your key into GitHub or other public version control service.
 A better approach is to have your code access the API key via an environment variable or command line parameter that is set at the time the software is run.
 The best way to do this will depend on exactly which platform you are running on and which technology you are using, but we strongly encourage you to spend a few minutes learning whatever the best practices are for your stack.

 Here are some examples of software for managing API keys

 What happens if someone "steals" my API key?

 If you believe someone is abusing your API key please get in touch with us.
 One worry that potential clients sometimes raise is that someone will get their API key and start using it heavily and they will face a large and unexpected bill.
 Fear not - that can't happen because of how our pricing works.
 Subscription customers buy a month (or year) in advance, and there is no usage based charging.
 If we see an explosion of usage we email you and ask if it is expected and the source is known.
 If yes, and it will be ongoing, we ask you to move to a higher pricing tier in the future, but this never happens as a surprise.
 If no, we can help you work out what is going on.

 Paying customers can add IP address restriction to their API keys.
 Any